Adjusted Owner Benefit

 Rental Adjustments to Owner Benefit if Seller Keeps Property

-Also note that some business owners own attached real estate (such as a restaurant owner who owns the building where the restaurant operates), but wishes to keep the real estate and rent the property to the buyer of their business.
+Also note that some business owners own attached real estate (such as a restaurant owner who owns the building where the restaurant operates), but wish to keep the real estate and rent the property to the buyer of their business.
 In such circumstances, the rental expense on the company’s financial statement should be similarly adjusted to reflect the rent that the seller is seeking from the buyer for use of her property after the sale.

-Adjusted Owner Benefit Includes Owner’s Salary
+Adjusted Owner Benefit Generally Includes Owner’s Salary

 Salaries for Owners’ Family Members Must Be Adjusted

 Other irregular expenses (such as legal expenses) that an owner of a business may incur but which a buyer of the business will not incur are also considered a part of the adjusted owner benefit.
 Determining the adjusted owner benefit of a business is not an easy task, and requires the assistance of a professional business broker.
-In general, the owner’s personal expenses that flow through the financial statement, the owner’s salary, and adjustments to the rental costs all should be reflected in the adjusted owner benefit.
+In general, the owner’s personal expenses that flow through the financial statement, the owner’s salary, unrecorded cash (if proven) and adjustments to the rental costs all should be reflected in the adjusted owner benefit.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today at 561-827-1181 for a FREE evaluation of your business.